dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-9 PMU.md

 The complete list of performance events for Intel CPUs can be found in [@IntelOptimizationManual, Volume 3B, Chapter 19] or at [perfmon-events.intel.com](https://perfmon-events.intel.com/).
 For ARM chips, it is not that strictly defined.
 Vendors implement cores following an ARM architecture, but performance events vary widely, both in what they mean and what events are supported.

 [^1]: The same information can be extracted from the kernel message buffer by using the `dmesg` command.
 [^2]: When the value of PMCs overflows, the execution of a program must be interrupted.
-SW then should save the fact of overflow.
+SW then should save the fact of an overflow.
+We will discuss it in more details later.